 Most job interviews are a challenging experience for everyone involved.

 The candidate is nervous and on edge.
-Most candidate’s greatest fear about a job interview is that they’ll be open, honest, their best self will shine through, and they still won’t get the job.
+Most candidates’ greatest fear about a job interview is that they’ll be open and honest, their best selves will shine through, and they still won’t get the job.
 To hedge against this, most rehearse their answers to standard interview questions.
-At best, this process results in stiff, inauthentic answers, at worst, some answers are flat-out lies.
+At best, this process results in stiff, inauthentic answers; at worst, some answers are flat-out lies.

-The success or failure of most job interviews comes down to how much the interviewer prepared for the interview ahead of time.
+The success or failure of most job interviews depends on how much the interviewer prepared ahead of time.
 The biggest mistake a hiring manager can make is to come unprepared and simply take a candidate’s answers at face value.
-We all know that talk is cheap and it’s up to you, the interviewer, to get to the truth.
+We all know that talk is cheap, and it’s up to you, the interviewer, to get to the truth.

 Canned Responses and A Wasted Hour